AniruddhaN2203/pes_asic_class/README.md

 - This program has two flops.
 - The output of the first flop is connected to the input signal of the second flop.
 They both have a similar clock and a Reset signal

-Let us look at the waveform simulation
+Let us look at the waveform simulation.

 ![image](https://github.com/AniruddhaN2203/pes_asic_class/assets/142299140/3072f863-b166-45fc-aa4f-495fc385955e)
 - We run the same Iverliog commands as before to read the files and generate the a.out file.